 Kincentric’s research has shown gaps in how women and men perceive their pay, specifically in whether their performance impacts their compensation and whether they believe they’re paid fairly for their contributions.

-- Not paid for performance: When compared to men, women across all job levels (individual contributor, professional, and leadership roles) did not feel that their pay was linked to their performance.
+- Women don’t feel paid for their performance: When compared to men, women across all job levels (individual contributor, professional, and leadership roles) did not feel that their compensation was linked to their performance.
 Those who didn’t see the link between their pay and performance weren’t as confident in their future career opportunities, about the company’s promotion criteria, or how the company manages performance.

-- Even as leaders, still not paid for performance: Even after rising to senior leadership roles, women didn’t agree that they were paid fairly for their contributions compared to male peers.
+- Even women leaders feel unrewarded for performance: Even after rising to senior leadership roles, women didn’t agree that they were paid fairly for their contributions compared to male peers.
 They also didn’t feel confident in the company’s ability to provide career opportunities for strong performers, about their future career at the company, or in the company’s ability to promote people needed to achieve business objectives.

 - When it works, it works: Respondents who believed they were paid for their performance also agreed that the company inspires them to do their best work every day and that they’re motivated to go above and beyond.

 Arguably, it appears that the perception of pay fairness is just as important as the reality of it, particularly when perceptions around fair pay shape the attitude, productivity, and engagement of women in the workplace.

 Companies can leverage their internal data to understand if and where there are pay gaps—overall, in similar roles, or at similar levels—and uncover misperceptions around pay equity.
 Companies can mitigate perceptions of a gender pay gap by building internal capabilities that help them answer yes to the following questions:

 - Is pay equity a priority on our diversity, equity, and inclusion roadmap?